Rob Apter

+Robert Julian Apter (born 23 April 2003) is a professional footballer who plays as a right midfielder for club Charlton Athletic.

+He began his career in 2012, in the youth team at Tranmere Rovers.
+After a brief spell at Motherwell, he joined Blackpool's youth ranks in 2019.
+In 2020, he made his professional debut for Blackpool, where he remained for five years.
+After several loan spells, including back at Tranmere, during which time he was named the 2023–24 EFL League Two Young Player of the Season.
+He joined Charlton Athletic in 2025.

-Robert Julian Apter (born 23 April 2003) is a professional footballer who plays for club Charlton Athletic.
-A versatile attacking player, Apter can play on either flank and also through the middle behind the central striker.
-Apter was 2023–24 EFL League Two Young Player of the Season when on loan from Blackpool to Tranmere Rovers.
-He was awarded Charlton Player of the Month for his first month playing there in August 2025.
-Born in England to a Scottish father, he has 10 Scotland caps combined at under-19 and under-21 level.
+Born in England to a Scottish father, he has ten Scotland caps combined at under-19 and under-21 level.

 Club career

 Blackpool

 Liverpool-born Apter was at Tranmere Rovers academy, leaving aged 15 after seven years.
 He was then at the Motherwell academy.

 Aged 16, Apter secured a two-year scholarship at Blackpool in May 2019.
 In November 2020 he signed a two-year professional contract, with the option of an additional year.
 He made his senior debut later that month as a substitute in an EFL Trophy win versus Leeds United U21.
 He made his league debut, again as a substitute, in a 5–0 win at Wigan Athletic on 26 January 2021.
 In February 2021, he was one of 33 players awarded with the League Football Education's "The 11" award for under-18 players.

 Apter signed a new two-and-a-half-year contract with Blackpool on 3 December 2021, with an option of a further year.
 In December 2021, Apter joined Scottish Premiership side Livingston on a week-long trial with a view to signing on loan; no transfer materialised following the trial, however.

 On 12 January 2024, Apter signed a new three-and-a-half-year contract with Blackpool, before returning to Tranmere for a second loan until the end of the season.
 At the end of the season, he was named EFL League Two Young Player of the Season.

 Apter scored his first goal for Blackpool on 28 September 2024, in a 3–0 victory over Burton Albion at Bloomfield Road.

 On 18 April 2025, Apter scored the first hat-trick of his career in Blackpool's 3–1 League One victory at Stevenage.